telehash/telehash.github.io/v3/channels/chat.md

 * real-time ephemeral focus, not for archiving/async
 * rich media support
 * multi-device aware
-* for individuals and small groups, not for large/persistent groupchat
+* for individuals and small/private groups, not for large/persistent groupchat
 * flexible for both private/direct and public/broadcast usage

 A `chat` is a container of one or more `messages` from one or more participants.
-A participant is always a single `hashname`, the list of participants for a single chat is called a `roster` and the first participant is called the `originator`.
-All messages are sent synchronously over a `chat` channel or fetched asynchronously via THTP.
+A participant is always a single [hashname](../hashname/), the list of participants for a single chat is called a `roster` and the first participant is called the `originator`.
+All messages are sent synchronously over a `chat` channel or fetched asynchronously via [THTP](thtp.md).

 The simplest form of a `chat` between two `hashnames` is a single channel sending/receiving `messages` bi-directionally on that channel.

-Every chat is identified by a unique `endpoint@originator`.
-The originator is always the hashname that first created the chat, and the endpoint is up to 32 lower case alphanumeric word characters (ASCII `[a-z0-9_]`) in length.
-The endpoint is typically automatically generated on demand to be unique and not visible.
-If the originator is not present it is implicitly the hashname of the current switch.
+All chat and message IDs are 8 bytes generated using [SipHash](http://en.wikipedia.org/wiki/SipHash), then base32 encoded (identically to hashnames) when used in a string.

+Every chat ID created by taking the 32 bytes from the hashname and appending the 8 byte SipHash output of some arbitrary or random value, then performing another SipHash of the total 40 bytes to get a final unique 8 byte ID.
+The variable source value can be automatically generated on demand to be unique, or may be derived from or mapped to other application-specific data to create fixed IDs for all participants.

 ## THTP

 The roster and individual messages can be fetched asynchronously using [THTP](thtp.md).
 The roster should only ever be requested from the originator, and individual messages should only be requested from each participant.
 The originator must always be able to return the join messages for every participant as well.

-The following URLs are valid for the chat id `foo@851042800434dd49c45299c6c3fc69ab427ec49862739b6449e1fcd77b27d3a6`:

-* `thtp://851042800434dd49c45299c6c3fc69ab427ec49862739b6449e1fcd77b27d3a6/chat/80fdbf31/roster`
+* `thtp://2whzi65idcn33wzacvwfy2shsgdgtabr4gadcxtfbwhy2atxok2q/chat/sgoomt3lqqkia/roster`
-  * **851042800434dd49c45299c6c3fc69ab427ec49862739b6449e1fcd77b27d3a6** the originator of the chat
+  * **2whzi65idcn33wzacvwfy2shsgdgtabr4gadcxtfbwhy2atxok2q** the originator of the chat
-  * **80fdbf31** the 32-bit [murmurhash3](http://en.wikipedia.org/wiki/MurmurHash) of the chat id
+  * **sgoomt3lqqkia** the base32 of the 8-byte chat id
   * **roster** request to return the raw JSON of the roster
-* `thtp://4449fdac8562db31af3c45585a8dded840e9551062a6348489be2fa8d0f8d0b7/chat/80fdbf31/id/431b7ae2,1000`
+* `thtp://kf7it53r5tvsylgsjzjrh4m7bsgb4jjygnr6nx3sgoomt3lqqkia/chat/sgoomt3lqqkia/id/4gadcxtfbwhy2,100`
-  * **4449fdac8562db31af3c45585a8dded840e9551062a6348489be2fa8d0f8d0b7** the hashname of a participant in a chat
+  * **kf7it53r5tvsylgsjzjrh4m7bsgb4jjygnr6nx3sgoomt3lqqkia** the hashname of a participant in a chat
-  * **80fdbf31** the 32-bit [murmurhash3](http://en.wikipedia.org/wiki/MurmurHash) of the chat id
+  * **sgoomt3lqqkia** the base32 of the 8-byte chat id
   * **id** request to return a message sent by this participant
-  * **431b7ae2,1000** the id of the message to return as a raw telehash packet
+  * **4gadcxtfbwhy2,100** the id of the message to return as a raw telehash packet

 ## Chat